 - taking acetaminophen or ibuprofen for pain and fever relief

 - sipping warm drinks, such as tea made with honey and lemon

 - sucking on ice chips, popsicles, or soothing throat lozenges

 - using a room humidifier at night if the air in the bedroom is dry

 - avoiding exposure to smoke and irritants, as these will irritate the throat

 - avoiding citrus fruits such as orange and pineapple, as these may irritate the throat

-- gargling with salt water every few hours, using half a teaspoon of salt mixed in 8 ounces of water
+- gargling with salt water every few hours, using half a teaspoon of salt mixed in water